ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

     * ``Interpolate URL ByteString``
     * ...

-  The current proposal only needs to implement one ``Interpolate URL``.
+  Alternate 1 only needs to implement one ``Interpolate URL``.
 May be less performant, since we're always going via ``String`` instead of a potentially more efficient conversion (e.g. going straight to ``Text``), but it's a good default.

 * All string-like types _must_ implement their own instance, e.g. ``Interpolable Text``, and _must_ implement ``Interpolate`` instances for all built-in types.

-  The current proposal will automatically work for any ``IsString`` type.
+  Alternate 1 will automatically work for any ``IsString`` type.
 Types _may_ implement their own custom interpolation with qualified string interpolation, but that's not a requirement (although recommended, to monomorphize the default interpolation).